adi2381/py-blockchain/README.md

 * wallet.py - Implements functionality to generate wallet, public & private key and other security related algorithm
 * Utility > hash_util.py - Implements functionality to hash a block
 * Utility > printable.py - Converts binary data to string for printing in console
 * Utility > verification.py - Implements proof of work and verification of chain and transactions

+* Legacy_blockchain_files - contains old files related to project

 ## Shoutout
 Huge credits to Dapp university & howCode for explaining the concepts and how to implement them in python.